This blog may contain affiliate links. Read our disclosure policy for more info.

 Big Hill and Big Bend

-You can’t miss Big Bend as your driving the parkway.
-It’s literally just a huge curve in the road before you ascend up to Big Hill.
-Big Hill is a stunning viewpoint you simply must stop at!
+You can’t miss Big Bend as you’re driving the parkway, it’s literally a huge curve in the road before you ascend up to Big Hill!
+Stopping at the Big Bend Viewpoint, this is a good place to spend a few minutes enjoying the view before hopping back in your car and carrying on your journey.

 Athabasca Glacier

-The Athabasca Glacier is the most popular stop on the Icefields Parkway.
-There is a viewpoint of the glacier you can hike to (only a short walk) and you can also do tours on the glacier such as the Skywalk and glacier trekking tours, more on this below.
+This is, hands down, the most popular stop on the Icefields Parkway, with views unlike anything else I’ve seen!
+From the pull-off point, there’s a viewpoint of the glacier that’s just a few minutes walk away.
+You can also do tours on the glacier such as the Skywalk and glacier trekking tours – more on this below!

 Skywalk